AnakinLau/Software-Process/README.md

 # Project Description
 We are developing a set of microservices that derives geographic position from star sighting information.
 Each microservice receives its input as a Python dictionary represented by a URL-encoded string and outputs its result as UTF-8 string of a Python dictionary.
 This assignment has you to write a function that adjusts celestial sightings based on the circumstances of how the sighting was made.
 ## Specification by Example
-The following is an example of how your customer plans to use the code:
+The following is an example of how the customer plans to use the code:

 #### Example Code
 ```